keyfactor-pub/terraform-provider-ejbca/docs/resources/certificate.md

   Automatic Certificate Renewal
   The EJBCA Certificate resource supports 'automatic' certificate renewal via the early_renewal_hours attribute.
 If this value is greater than zero and the certificate is known to expire within the number of hours specified by this resource, Terraform plan will mark ready_for_renewal  to trigger recreation of the Certificate resource.
 Then, upon the next apply, the Certificate will be renewed.
+  The EJBCA Certificate Resource uses the following EJBCA API endpoints:
+  POST /v1/certificate/pkcs10enroll - Used to enroll a certificate with a PKCS#10 Certificate Signing RequestPOST /v1/certificate/search - Used to search for a certificate by serial numberGET /v1/ca/{subject_dn}/certificate/download - Used to download the CA certificate chain if it was not provided in the response from /v1/certificate/searchPUT /v1/certificate/{issuer_dn}/{certificate_serial_number}/revoke - Used to revoke a certificate
 ---

 # ejbca_certificate (Resource)